sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

     ```python
     expand(rules.reads_quantification_genes.output.gene_level, sample=config['samples'])
     ```
-    This entirely removes the need to write output paths, even though it might be less easy to understand at first sigh.
+    This entirely removes the need to write output paths, even though it might be less easy to understand at first sight.

 **Exercise:** Run the workflow on the other samples and generate the workflow DAG and filegraph.
 If you implemented parallelisation and multithreading in all the rules, the execution should take less than 10 min in total to process all the samples, otherwise it will be a few minutes longer.